KaGeN101/rover/README.md

  - -l       Verbose, the default for this is true

 The program will respond with and error state or the final location on success.
 It will be verbose by default.
-This cann be disabled if you just want to run through the program as fast as possible.
+This can be disabled if you just want to run through the program as fast as possible.
 If you want to switch of verbosity simply pass the -l option false.
 This will make the program run an non pausing speed and just show the result
 `ruby rover.rb PATH_TO_INSTRUCTION_SET -l=false`